-What most people don’t realize is that although the creation of binaural beats has only been possible through technological advancement in the last 100 or so years, the knowledge behind binaural beats has been recognized throughout history.
-Ancient cultures have been aware of how the brain can be entrained through the frequencies of drumbeats well before modern science was able to prove the benefits.
+What most people don’t realize is that although the creation of binaural beats music has only been possible through technological advancement in the last 100 or so years, the use of this natural science dates back thousands of years.

-In almost every ancient culture, binaural beats have played an important role in healing and spiritual development.
-Using repetitive drumming and chanting, Tibetan monks, Native American shamans, Hindu healers and master Yogis have been able to induce specific brainwave states for transcending consciousness, healing, concentration and spiritual growth.
+In almost every ancient culture, repetitive beat formats have played an important role in wellbeing and prosperity.
+For example, using repetitive drumming and chanting, Tibetan monks, Native American shamans, Hindu healers and master Yogis have been able to induce specific brainwave states for transcending consciousness, healing, concentration and spiritual growth.